mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/5-aws-bedrock/README.md

 ## 2. Import sample data for Vehicle Knowledge Base

-Import the [sample vehicle kb data](./1-generate-embeddings/data/vehicle_knowledge_base_sample.json) into a collection on your MongoDB cluster.
+Import the [sample vehicle kb data](./1.%20generate-embeddings/data/vehicle_knowledge_base_sample.json) into a collection on your MongoDB cluster.

-We use the entire document to generate embeddings, if you have your data you can simply import it into the collection instead.
+We use the entire document to generate embeddings, if you have your own data you can simply import it into the collection instead.

 ## 3. Generate Embeddings

 We need to install a few packages before we can generate the embeddings.

-Create an environment to run [generate_embeddings.py](./1-generate-embeddings/generate_embeddings.py)
+Create an environment to run [generate_embeddings.py](./aws/bedrock/generate_embeddings.py)

 Then install the packages